aws-samples/serverless-patterns/appsync-stepfunctions-express-sync-bedrock-sam/README.md

   "prompt_one": "Write a 500 word blog post on The Beatles" }
 ```
-During execution, the Task state calls the Bedrock API and the response goes into the task result_one.
+During execution, the Task state calls the Bedrock API and the response is passed to the task 'result_one'.
 ```asl
 {
   "result_one.$": "$.Body.generations[0].text"
 }
 ```
-A Pass state is then used to pass the data to the next state using an Intrinsic Function (States.).
+A Pass state is then used to format the data using an Intrinsic Function (States.) which is passed to the next state.
 ```asl
 {
   "convo_one.$": "States.Format('{}',$.result_one.result_one)"